-CMS proposes well over 100 pages of changes to the SNF QRP.
-The following are elements of those changes, but closer review of the proposed rule for details is recommended.
+The following are elements of finalized changes, but closer review of the final rule for details is recommended.

-- CMS proposes to adopt two process measures to the SNF QRP for FY 2022.
+- CMS finalizes adoption of two process measures to the SNF QRP for FY 2022.
 The two measures are:

 - Transfer of Health Information to the Provider — Post-Acute Care (PAC).
-This measure would assess whether or not a current reconciled medication list is given to the subsequent provider when a patient is discharged from the current PAC setting.
+This measure assesses whether or not a current reconciled medication list is given to the subsequent provider when a patient is discharged from the current PAC setting.

-- For FY 2020, CMS proposes to update specifications for the Discharge to Community-PAC SNF QRP measure to exclude baseline nursing facility (NF) residents from the measure.
-CMS defines baseline NF residents as SNF residents who had a long-term NF stay in the 180 days preceding their hospitalization and SNF stay, with no intervening community discharge between the NF stay and hospitalization.
+- For FY 2020, CMS updates specifications for the Discharge to Community-PAC SNF QRP measure by excluding baseline nursing facility (NF) residents from the measure.
+CMS defines baseline NF residents as SNF residents who had a long-term NF stay in the 180 days preceding their hospitalization and SNF stay, with no intervening community discharge between the NF stay and hospitalization

 - Cognitive Function and Mental Status Data